-These herbal truffles are super yummy, and can be adapted to accommodate needs and what you have in your apothecary.
-See the combinations below for suggestions.
+Herbal truffles are super yummy, healthy, and carry the medicine of plants to people in a way that they will happily eat!
+The truffles can be adapted to accommodate needs and what you have available in your apothecary.

 1/3 cup nut or seed butter of choice

 1/3 cup oats – powdered in a coffee grinder

 1/3 cup coconut – ground in a coffee grinder

 2 – 3 Tbsp. plain or herbal honey